How can we make acquisition of foreign languages easier?

 These exercises also increase receptivity and expressiveness, at the same time encouraging contact between participants and fostering a comfortable and informal atmosphere in the group.

 Encourage the interpersonal contact between the participants in the group and contribute to the development of a pleasant atmosphere in the group.

 Techniques and exercises that combine precision and flexibility

 Follow rather than lead

 The progression when introducing a foreign language is at first based mainly on relational criteria.
-This is supported by exercises that are finely tuned to follow each other and build a coherent whole.
-Every main exercise is preceded by a preparatory warm up exercise.
+This is supported by exercises that are finely tuned to follow up on each other and build a coherent whole.
+Every main exercise is preceded by a preparatory warm-up exercise.
 In-between exercises vary between individual, pair and group work and strengthen the skills needed for acquiring a foreign language.

 From the encounter of two (“mirrored doubling”) with the trainer’s support...